Overview | Eligibility | Placement Schools | How to Apply

-Does SEEDS provide a scholarship to independent schools?
+Does SEEDS provide a scholarship to selective schools?

 SEEDS works with our partner schools to obtain 90-100% in financial aid and scholarships for our families.
-The money comes directly from the independent schools.
+The money comes directly from the selective schools.

 How does the independent school application process work?

 Our placement team works with each family to determine the best fit for each student.
 After months of research, families generally apply to 5-10 selective schools.
 Based on acceptances received, families make their final selection.